dirtyak/xuez_monitor/README.md

 - System info
 - Explorer links

+# Important
+- This script will use sudo to execute local commands
+- Only output commands are used (getinfo, getblockcount...)
+- You cannot send coins with this script
+- You can only receive coins on generated address (address 0)

 # Example
 You can try it at : http://45.77.53.110/
 Hosted on Vultr : https://www.vultr.com/?ref=7280492

+# Donate
+Feel free
+XUEZ : XHQyJRVhfsX8Po7bbjpzEtgiVjbjdQJMcu